pineappleworkshop/solidity-fun-shlok/README.md

 # Deployment:
 1. Minter:
   1. Input wallet #1 & #2 to be used as owners and withdrawal wallets
-  2. The mint price in erc20, leave one to 0 when picking the other
+  2. The mint price in erc20
-  3. The mint price in eth, leave one to 0 when picking the other
+  3. The mint price in eth, (2 & 3 leave one to 0 when picking the other)
   4. Select if using erc20 as payment for mint (true for erc20)

 2. TokenGen: (Token Contract)